 What do your dashboard insights say?

 How so?
 When your household is asleep and all appliances are switched off, it makes sense that you should be using very little power.
-We sometimes see customers with higher usage overnight or during the day when nobody is home, and that can indicate an issue with your hot water cylinder or other appliances that are inflating your power bills.
+We sometimes see customers with higher usage overnight or during the day when nobody is home, and that can indicate an issue with your hot water cylinder or other appliances that’s inflating your power bills.

 Our easy-to-understand dashboard illustrates when you use power and how much, so it’s a good idea to check your Analyse tab frequently to make sure your appliances aren’t having a party at home without you.